YuelinElu/GanttChart/README.md

 - FastAPI endpoints (`/api/tasks`, `/healthz`) with CORS enabled for the Vite proxy.
 - React workspace (`frontend/src/App.jsx`) featuring dataset switching, CSV import/export, adding/deleting tasks, inline editing, and drag-to-reschedule support.
 - Drag-and-drop task reordering keeps the sidebar and bars aligned without touching dates.
-- Palette selector and custom colour picker (with outline toggle) in the task editor so each bar can match your preferred styling.
+- Palette selector with curated colour presets (including outline-only styling) in the task editor so each bar can match your preferred styling.
 - Search box with previous/next navigation that jumps the timeline and sidebar to each matching task.
 - Collapsible task detail drawer so you can keep the focus on the chart when you only need a quick glance.
 - Client-side undo/redo history with keyboard shortcuts (Ctrl+Z / Ctrl+Shift+Z / Ctrl+Y) so edits are reversible without reloading.